qmk/qmk_firmware/docs/en/docs/feature_split_keyboard.md

 For this, we will mostly be talking about the generic implementation used by the Let's Split and other keyboards.

+!!! info
-!> ARM split supports most QMK subsystems when using the 'serial' and 'serial_usart' drivers.
+    ARM split supports most QMK subsystems when using the 'serial' and 'serial_usart' drivers.
 I2C slave is currently unsupported.

 ## Compatibility Overview